icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 Readers may be interested in
 ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162).

-The drop measurement technique described here would not be useful for the calibration of the IRT, as a different set of spray nozzles was used to allow fast spray activation and deactivation.
+The drop measurement technique described here may not be completely useful for the calibration of the IRT, as even if the spray parts of the nozzles were similar, installation details can cause differences in the spray cloud.
-Even if the spray parts of the nozzles were similar, installation details can cause differences in the spray cloud.
+And NACA-TN-3338 reported three candidate distributions, without data to select which is the best one.

 The IRT merits further review.
 For now, I will note that calibration of the tunnel in the NACA era was a challenge,